Website Analytics

 When is a high Bounce Rate a concern?

-A high bounce rate suggests an issue if the goal is for site visitors to engage with links to access more detailed content, yet they exit the page without interacting.
-A bounce rate over 70% needs investigation.
+A high bounce rate could be an issue if the goal is for page visitors to engage with links to access more detailed content, yet they exit the page without interacting.
+A bounce rate over 70% almost always needs investigation.

 When is a high Bounce Rate ok?